-- Action on Sustainable Diets helps food service professionals develop a holistic plan for creating sustainable diets. - Sign up for the Cool Food Pledge to track and report the GHG reductions achieved through changes in your food purchasing.
+• Action on Sustainable Diets helps food service professionals develop a holistic plan for creating sustainable diets.

 Waste strategies

 Hospitals create more than 30 pounds of waste per staffed bed per day.
 Beyond concerns about increasing waste removal fees and changes in recycling markets, waste disposal can have health impacts on the communities hospitals serve.
 Waste incinerators emit more carbon dioxide per megawatt-hour than any other fossil fuel-based power source, including coal-fired power plants, and have been linked to an increased risk of asthma in surrounding communities.
 Landfilled waste produces methane, a potent greenhouse gas with 25 times the global warming potential of carbon dioxide over a 100-year period.